 The above example will make this rule to only submit for subjects with names that start with "100" or "200".
 When you are setting up your first rule, it's always good to limit the number of subjects to make sure your rule is set up correctly.

 There are regular expression tutorials available online.
 Also, please feel free to send us your question via Brainlife slack team.

 Monitoring Pipeline Rules¶

 Once you submit your pipeline rule, it should start submitting processes and you can monitor them its status on the main pipeline page.
 You can find out more details about the rule by clicking "Detail" button.

-You can treat these processes as you normally do with any processes that you normally submit manually; examine outputs, stop, restart, etc. The output datasets will be automatically archived once each task has completed successfully.
+You can interact with pipeline submitted tasks as you normally do with any processes; examine outputs, stop, restart, etc. The output datasets will be automatically archived once each task has completed successfully.

 If you remove a process or task, Brainlife will resubmit another process to handle that subject if the subject has all required input datasets and has not produced the output from the requested app yet.
 If you don't want them to be resubmitted, please remove or deactivate your rule.